How a Compass Is Made: Full Step-by-Step Guide

 Understanding How a Compass Works

-At its core, a compass operates based on the principles of magnetism.
+At its core, a compass operates based on the principles of magnetism, which you can read more about in our article on how a magnetic compass works.
 The Earth itself acts like a giant magnet, with a magnetic field that extends far beyond its surface.
 The compass needle, which is often made of iron or a similar ferromagnetic material, aligns itself with the Earth's magnetic field.
 This is why a compass needle always points toward magnetic north, allowing users to determine their direction.

 A standard compass consists of several key components, including the compass needle, the compass housing, and the dial.
 The needle is typically balanced on a pivot point so that it can rotate freely.
 The compass housing is often filled with a liquid to dampen the movement of the needle, reducing the likelihood of erratic swings.
 This is essential for ensuring that the needle settles quickly and accurately on the north-south axis.